scotopotomas/TidyDataProject/README.md

     - features.txt: contains the names and identifier for each feature (561 observations of 2 variables)
     - activity_labels.txt: contains the names and identifier for each activie (6 observations of 2 variables)

+### Step 2: Combine test and train data sets.

+  * I start by using the bind_rows command to replace each of the individual train and test data sets with a combined test and train data set.
+This process is repeated for the x, y and subject data sets.

+  * After combining the data sets I remove the original data sets to clear up memory.

+  * Once this step is completed I have merged the training and test data sets, though the resulting data set is still in three different pieces: x, y and subject.

+### Step 3: Label data sets.

+  * Add meaningful labels to the y and subject data sets.
+I label the variable in the y data set "activityid" (since it contains the id associated with each specific activity) and I label the variable in the subject data set "subject" (since it indicates which of the 30 subjects the observation reflects.)

+  * Add feature labels to the x data set.
+I start by assigning the feature names data to the column names of the x data set.

+  * The assignment asks that only measurements on the mean and standard deviation for each measurement are used.
+To ensure that I only include those measurements I filter the x data to only include variables with "mean()" or "std()" in the variable name.
+I assume the additional variables (gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean and tBodyGyroJerkMean) should be excluded from the data as these are based on angle measurements rather than means.
+After filtering the data I'm left with 66 of the 561 features, with names included.

+  * Clean up the feature names.
+I remove the identifier number at the beginning of the feature name using the strsplit and sapply functions.
+I also remove the parentheses and replace the dashes with underscores.
+As an example:
+  1 tBodyAcc-mean()-X -> tBodyAcc_mean_X